boochow/prologue_tools/README.md

 ```

 `mnlgxd2prlg` converts a Minilogue XD patch file into a Prologue patch file in the same manner.

+``
+ mnlgxd2prlg [-nrd] [--osc N] filename.mnlgxdprog
+``

+Since minilogue XD can enable both delay and reverb simultaneously but Prologue can't, you can specify priority between delay and reverb with `-r`(reverb) and `-d`(delay) options.
+When none of these are set, one with the larger depth value is prioritized.

+The one-shot mode for minilogue xd's LFO isn't available on Prologue, so the one-shot mode is always converted to normal(slow) mode on Prologue.
+Try to minimize the LFO intensity if your patch doesn't sound well on Prologue.

 ## proginfo
 This tool shows the value of specified field  in the given program file.
 See Table 3 of [Prologue's MIDI implementation documnt](https://www.korg.com/us/support/download/manual/0/778/4066/) for details of the program file's data structure.